Singularity Categories of B\"ackstr\"om Orders: Introduction

 The \textit{singularity category} $\Dsg(\Lambda)$ of a noetherian ring $\Lambda$ was introduced by Buchweitz \cite{Buc97}.
-It is defined as the Verdier quotient of the bounded derived category $\rm{D}^{\rm{b}}(\Lambda)$ of $\mod \Lambda$, by the bounded homotopy category $\rm{K}^{\rm{b}}(\proj \Lambda)$.
+It is defined as the Verdier quotient of the bounded derived category $\rm{D}^{\rm{b}}(\Lambda)$ of $\mod \Lambda$ by the bounded homotopy category $\rm{K}^{\rm{b}}(\proj \Lambda)$.
 The singularity category captures the stable homological property of a noetherian ring.
 More precisely, as shown in \cite{KV87}, the singularity category is equivalent to the \textit{stabilization} $\mathcal{S}(\smod\Lambda, \Omega)$ of the stable module category $\smod \Lambda$ with the syzygy functor $\Omega$ on it, where the morphism sets are direct limits of the syzygy functor; see Section \ref{subsec: Stabilizations and Singularity Categories}.
 We will use this fact to study and give an explicit description of the singularity category of a B{\"a}ckstr{\"o}m order.
-The following is our first main result.
+To illustrate our result, we introduce our settings.